Codecademy/gamut/README.md

 1. To merge, use the "squash and merge" button in github
 1. To generate an entry in the changelog for the module you changed, follow the [commit message guide](#commit-message-guide)
 1. Once your branch is merged into master, it will be published automatically by CircleCI.
-1. You can check the master branch for the new version number
+1. You can check the master branch or CircleCI for the new version number

-### Publishing a pre-release version of a module
+### Publishing an alpha version of a module

-You can use the gamut/next branch to publish pre-release changes that require testing across applications
+Every PR that changes files in a package publishes alpha releases that you can use to test your changes across applications

-1. Follow the instructions for normal publishing, but base your PR off of the gamut/next branch, instead of master.
-1. Once you feel like your changes are stable, you can merge the gamut/next branch into master
+1. Create a PR
+1. In the github "checks" UI, find the "Publish Alpha" task
+1. Once this check has passed, click on it, and look through the output for the alpha version number
+1. Use this version in the other application you want to test your changes on

 ### Commit Message Guide